Yellow Fish Campaign

 • Littlehampton (Coastguards)

-It is the Environment Agency that regulates water pollution and discharges by the water companies.
+The Environment Agency regulates water pollution and discharges by the water companies.

 Bathing water quality at Bognor Regis (Aldwick)